nielskee/draft-articles/TechnicalHiringPart2.md

 In those cases where candidates do have these projects and activities, sure, view them as positives, but always remember that personal circumstances play a part.
-And if you're a male manager or developer, understand that your experience and perception of tech communities and open source projects could be wildly different from the experience of women candidates from those same communities.
+And if you're a male technical manager or developer, understand that your experience and perception of tech communities and open source projects could be wildly different from the experience of women candidates who work in the same technical field.

 - Treat personal projects and community involvement as "more information about candidate \<x>", and not "this makes candidate